What's on next,

 Also, because we are a busy club, members have priority on dives, so visitors are now limited to only 3 (free shore*) dives with the club. (* kit hire charges apply).

 BOAT DIVES. – the boat was used a lot in 2025.
-It’s away for the winter at present, but the next dive schedule will be published just before Easter 2026.
+It’s away for the winter at present, but here’s the 2026 schedule (subject to weather).

 Weather permitting …… there’s usually someone diving midweek – and certainly at weekends.
 These are usually shore dive – which are very easy and keep the costs down.
 Some club members manage over 100 dives every year, and we’re lucky to have several good local dive sites.
 Exeter BSAC has Facebook and WhatsApp groups to help people find buddies.
 If conditions are good, then we simply go and dive 🙂